p4lang/p4-dpdk-target/README.md

 The building of drivers produces a set of libraries that need to be loaded (or linked to) the application.

-You can install adn build in two ways:
+You can install and build in two ways:

 1. Using the Installation script
 2. Manually